apache/orc/site/specification/ORCv2.md

 reader is encouraged to review the Protobuf encoding if they need to understand the byte-level encoding

+The sections of the file tail are (and their protobuf message type):
+* encrypted stripe statistics: list of ColumnarStripeStatistics
+* stripe statistics: Metadata
+* footer: Footer
+* postscript: PostScript
+* psLen: byte

 ## Postscript

 The Postscript section provides the necessary information to interpret